molloy-lab/ck-phylo-workshop/day1/activityA.md

 <img src="images/model-species-tree-v2-annotated_low.jpg" alt="model" width="100%" height="auto"/>
 </p>

 If it is in the anomaly zone, there must be (at least) one tree topology that is different than the species tree topology and has a higher probability than it under the MSC.
-Our goal is to come up with topologies that may have a higher probability than the species tree topology.
+Our goal is to come up with topologies that may have a higher probability than the species tree topology and then evaluate their likelihood to check.

 Let's consider the focal branch for the placement of Rhea (group **A**), which has length 0.008906 CUs.